 Each distance of the Kerrville Tri will begin with a swim in scenic and calm waters of Nimitz Lake formed by the dammed Guadalupe River that flows through town.
+The course is marked with safety features including sighting buoys and lifeguards.
 Just a short distance from the swim exit is the transition for the bike course,T1.
-T1 is located in the grassy field behind the Family Sports Center, on Hwy 16 at the intersection of Guadalupe St.
+T1 is located in the grassy field behind the Community First National Bank, on Hwy 16 at the intersection of Guadalupe St.

 All events at the Kerrville Triathlon Festival will use a two transition area format.
 T1 (swim to bike) and T2 (bike to run) are in different locations approximately 2 miles apart.
 Participants will ride their bicycles during the event from T1 after the swim to T2, where they will begin the run.

 See full transition information and gear bags, here.

 There are no aid stations on the bike course.
 Plan ahead by bringing your own water bottles and by visiting the aid station located at T1.
 There will be a mechanic located at T1 before race start.
 Bike mechanics will be roaming the course on Saturday.

 The run course aid station for the Sprint Distance will have Water and Gatorade.